 Superficial tissue is commonly treated with wavelengths between 600 and 700 nanometers (nm).
 For deeper penetration, wavelengths between 780 and 950 nm are used.

 Although you’ll feel the laser device touching your skin, the procedure is painless and noninvasive.
 There will be no sound and you’ll feel no vibration or heat.
 Each treatment typically takes only a few minutes.

 Doctors, dentists, physical therapists, and other medical professionals use cold laser therapy in a variety of ways.
 The main uses for cold laser therapy are tissue repair and relief from pain and inflammation.

-Minor Injuries and Sprains
+Minor injuries and sprains

-Aches and Pains
+Aches and pains

 Acupuncturists use cold laser therapy for clients who are uncomfortable with needles.
 The low-level laser beams can stimulate your acupoints the same way needles do, but without piercing your skin.

 Some are marketed to help you lose weight, stop smoking, or grow hair.
-Others advertise they can treat migraines, high blood pressure, wrinkles, or other problems.
+Others advertise they can treat migraines, high blood pressure, or other problems such as wrinkles.
 Some of these claims may be unsubstantiated.

 If you’re interested in cold laser therapy, speak with a doctor, physical therapist, or other medical professional to find out if it makes sense for you.

 Healthline and our partners may receive a portion of revenues if you make a purchase using a link above.